Austine School: History

 In the late 1800s, U.S. Army Colonel William Austine retired to Brattleboro, Vermont.
 In his will, the Colonel specified a sum of $50,000 to establish a hospital for the treatment of strangers or local residents with extraordinary circumstances.
 Complying with this wish and under trusteeship, five prominent local citizens incorporated the Austine Institution in 1904.
-After debate, the Vermont Attorney General, who was also the administrator of the Colonel's will, prevailed with his suggestion to open a school for blind and deaf students.
+After debate, the Vermont Attorney General, who was also the administrator of the Colonel's will, prevailed with his suggestion to open a school for deaf and blind students.
 Support was gained from the Vermont General Assembly to purchase a 200-acre (0.81 km2) farm.
 In the fall of 1912 the Austine School opened with 16 students.

 In 1914, Alexander Graham Bell delivered Austine School's first commencement address.
 During the late 1950s and early 60s, the school experienced expansive growth.
 A new elementary school was added followed by a new high school wing.
 Soon after, the high school boys' and girls' dormitories were completed.
 In 1970, the construction of Vermont Hall upgraded the dormitories for the younger children and added administrative offices, a modern kitchen, dining room and health facility.

-On April 11, 2014, The Vermont Center for the Deaf and Hard of Hearing (VCDHH) Board of Directions voted to close both the Williams Center and the Austine School for the Deaf.
+On April 11, 2014, The Vermont Center for the Deaf and Hard of Hearing (VCDHH) Board of Directors voted to close both the Williams Center and the Austine School for the Deaf.
 The organization had continued financial issues due to declining enrollment over the years.
 In January 2016, Winston Prouty Center was approved by the US Bankruptcy Court to purchase the former Austine School campus.